Spanish frigate Nuestra Señora del Carmén: Cantonal Rebellion

 The Cantonal Rebellion collapsed, and the Canton of Cartagena surrendered to central government forces on 12 January 1874.
 Cantonal leaders and about 1,750 soldiers, volunteers, and family members who had supported the rebellion boarded Numancia and the steamer Darro to flee Spain.
 At the time, Chicarro's central government squadron was blockading Cartagena, with Vitoria and Zaragoza in line ahead, Almansa and Carmén on either side, and Navas de Tolosa in reserve.
 As Numancia emerged from the harbor on 12 January, Vitoria and Zaragoza opened fire on her.
 She stopped her engines, which Chicarro interpreted as her surrendering to him, and he ordered his ships to cease fire and reduce speed.
 However, Numancia suddenly put on full speed, passed across the bows of Vitoria and opened fire, cutting between Carmén and Zaragoza.
 The central government squadron captured Darro, but Numancia reached the open sea and made for French Algeria with 2,000 people aboard, including 1,635 Cantonalist rebels as passengers.
-Her construction cost was 8,168,120.17 pesetas.
 Almansa, Carmén, and Vitoria pursued Numancia, but she escaped and reached Mers El Kébir near Oran on 13 January 1874.